-- A combination of competitive play against other students and rewards for winning educational literacy games help keep students motivated.
+- A combination of competitive play against other students and rewards for winning educational literacy games helps keep students motivated.

 Overall score: 96

 Starfall got its start back in 2002.
 Dr. Stephen Schutz, who himself struggled with reading as a child due to dyslexia, wanted to develop a free public service to teach children to read using educational methods beyond what’s traditionally used in school.
 Today, the service, which remains mostly free, has expanded to cover math and other language arts subjects besides learning to read.
 Much of this expanded content requires a membership, but since a year’s membership is only $35 and is tax-deductible, getting access to the full range of materials won’t bust your family’s budget.
+The combination of a wide range of subjects covered and affordability makes it one of the best online learning programs for kids.
 Kids learn through exploration and play, with much of the educational content taking the form of multisensory games that engage different styles of learning and are untimed to minimize pressure and distraction.
-While any child who is learning to read can benefit from spending time on Starfall, the online learning tool is a particularly valuable resource for students with special needs or learning difficulties, as well as English as a Second Language (ESL) students.
+While any child who is learning to read can benefit from spending time on Starfall, the e learning for kids tool is a particularly valuable resource for students with special needs or learning difficulties, as well as English as a Second Language (ESL) students.